OdatNurd/OverrideAudit/docs/content/usage/commands.md

-This will display a quick panel that lists all packages with at least one *simple* override, and allows you to compare the differences between the base file and your override to see what is different between the two.
+This will display a quick panel that lists all packages with at least one *simple* override, and allows you to compare the differences between the base file and the override you select to see what is different between the two.

 When the content of the file is different, the output is displayed in a Unified Diff format in a new buffer, allowing you to inspect the changes.